sierralbaltins/BagelParty/README.md

 # BagelParty
 The Bagel Party app is created using Android Studio.
 This app is designed with Java and is composed of different files.
 I am using the Pixel 2 API 33 emulator that is already downloaded on Android Studio.

+Here is the youtube link for the screencast: https://youtu.be/ZhnaADMl9Vo

 Below is the algorithm I used for the Bagel Party app: